pyrsia/pyrsia/docs/tutorials/demo.md

 ## Usage phase

-Keep the log tail from the installation phase running and open a new terminal to both instances. (doesn’t have to be root)
+Keep the log tail from the installation phase running and open a new terminal on both instances. (doesn’t have to be root)

 First, on node 1, pull any docker image:
 ```